 Mustang

 Considered one of the last remaining bastions of Tibetan culture and located in the north-central part of Nepal at the edge of the Tibetan plateau, Mustang until recently remained a remote area.
 Major monasteries of the Sakya, Ngor and Nyingma schools of Tibetan Buddhism are located in Mustang, along with numerous temples, palaces, and ruins that evidence its rich past.
-Although some of its murals and caves have been studied and published, many still await a more detailed assessemnt.
-In addition, portable works such as sculptures, scroll paintings, stupas and books have seldom being examined and largely remained unknown to scholars as well as general audiences.
+Although some of its murals and caves have been studied and published, many still await a more detailed assessment.
+In addition, portable works such as sculptures, scroll paintings, stupas and books have seldom been examined and largely remained unknown to scholars as well as general audiences.
 Together, the monuments and objects of Mustang attest to the region’s rich past and its relevance as an important centre of artistic production and Buddhist religious practice.

 Monastery Collections